2014-15 General Catalog

 Undergraduate Programs of Study

 The Carver College of Medicine offers a Bachelor of Science with majors in medical laboratory science, nuclear medicine technology, and radiation sciences.
-The clinical laboratory sciences major is offered through a partnership with the University of Nebraska Medical Center.
+The medical laboratory sciences major is offered through a partnership with the University of Nebraska Medical Center.
 See Medical Laboratory Science, Nuclear Medicine Technology, and Radiation Sciences in the Catalog.

 Undergraduate study in the Carver College of Medicine is guided by the following academic rules and procedures.